 If you visit one of the Metroparks during this time, please be aware of a few important changes we’ve put in place at all of our parks:

-- Our programming is canceled through June 15.
+- Our programming is canceled until further notice.

 - We are cancelling the annual fireworks shows in all parks.
-We have also canceled all summer concerts through July 5 at Lake St. Clair and Stony Creek Metroparks.
+We have also canceled all summer concerts at Lake St. Clair and Stony Creek Metroparks.
 These events traditionally draw very large crowds, making social distancing impossible.

 - Volunteer events and community and scout projects are on hold until further notice.